Brabham BT10 car-by-car histories

 Driven by: Jack Brabham, Alan Rees, Jonathan Williams and Peter Gethin.
 First race: Aspern, 12 Apr 1964.
 Total of 42 recorded races.

 Entered by Ford Austria for Jochen Rindt in F2 in 1964, winning at Crystal Palace in May.
 Then sold to Stirling Moss Auto Racing Team and converted to F3 specification for Charles Chichton-Stuart to drive in 1965.
-Sold to Robin Darlington after the 1965 season and raced by him at the Boxing Day Brands Hatch meeting.
+Sold to Robin Darlington (Ruabon, Wales) after the 1965 season and raced by him at the Boxing Day Brands Hatch meeting.
 Appeared only very briefly at the start of 1966 but Darlington did not like it and bought a F2 BT16 instead.
 Unknown after March 1966.

 Driven by: Jochen Rindt, Jo Bonnier, Charles Crichton-Stuart and Robin Darlington.
 First race: Aspern, 12 Apr 1964.
 Total of 43 recorded races.